Description

 Risk and Exploitability

 The CVSS score of 3.3 classifies the vulnerability as low severity.
-Exploit probability data is unavailable, and the vulnerability is not listed in the CISA KEV catalog, indicating limited known exploitation.
+The EPSS score of 0.00149 (below 1%) indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
 The likely attack vector is local; an attacker must already have some level of host access to trigger the flaw.
 While the risk of widespread impact is low, the presence of a local unauthorized service can still be leveraged for privilege escalation or lateral movement within the host environment.

 Remediation